AndrewJag22/vanet-rsubroker/README.md

 In the **broker_csr_key_gen.sh"" file, the password as well as subjectinfo details should be changed accordingly.
 The Common Name field in subjectinfo (CN) must match the name of broker that would be connected to.
 In testing, this can be the IP address of the broker.

+The sub_script.exp file should also have the password changed.

-It should be noted that the SSL connection required by MQTT is only supported by Python 3.6.x and lower
+It should be noted that the SSL connection required by MQTT is only supported by Python 3.6.x and lower.

+On downloading, the broker_crontab.sh file should be run as root using command:

+    sudo ./broker_crontab.sh